Patients from across the region are benefiting from remote rehabilitation through respiratory and cardiac exercise sessions.

-The Royal College of Physicians estimates those who complete a pulmonary rehabilitation programme will likely spend only an average of 4.8 days in hospital within 18 months of receiving treatment compared to the 9.6 hospital bed-days endured by those who do not.
+The Royal College of Physicians estimates those who complete a pulmonary rehabilitation programme will likely spend only an average of 4.8 days in hospital within 18 months of receiving treatment.
+This is compared to the 9.6 hospital bed-days endured by those who do not.

-Cardiac rehabilitation similarly helps people get back to a full life after a heart event such as a heart attack, coronary angioplasty or bypass surgery, but it’s also about supporting people with a heart condition such as stable heart failure, stable angina or cardiomyopathy.
+Cardiac rehabilitation similarly helps people get back to a full life after a heart event such as a heart attack, coronary angioplasty or bypass surgery.
+But it’s also about supporting people with a heart condition such as stable heart failure, stable angina or cardiomyopathy.

-The scheme has proven so successful that the pulmonary rehabilitation and cardiac rehabilitation teams are expanding the offer to include virtual cardio-pulmonary rehabilitation for those patients with heart and/or lung conditions.
+The scheme has proven so successful that the pulmonary rehabilitation and cardiac rehabilitation teams are expanding the offer.
+It will soon include virtual cardio-pulmonary rehabilitation for those patients with heart and/or lung conditions.

-“We recognised that our patients needed our continued support so we developed a menu of service delivery options that would prevent deconditioning during the pandemic, virtual being one of them.
+“We recognised that our patients needed our continued support.
+So we developed a menu of service delivery options that would prevent deconditioning during the pandemic, virtual being one of them.

-“Paper based home exercise programmes aren’t for everyone and part of why we deliver the sessions in person is so we can make sure each exercise is being carried out safely and effectively.
+“Paper based home exercise programmes aren’t for everyone.
+And part of why we deliver the sessions in person is so we can make sure each exercise is being carried out safely and effectively.

-“So faced with this challenge, we got the remote rehabilitation sessions up and running really quickly using the Attend Anywhere system.
+“Faced with this challenge, we got the remote rehabilitation sessions up and running really quickly using the Attend Anywhere system.
 It’s a safe and secure package where the patient at home only needs a smartphone and internet connection for us to be able to connect with them at home.
 It worked really well but it’s limited as we can only have three or four people per session.

 Janine O’Rourke, cardiac rehabilitation specialist nurse, said: “After seeing how successful it was, our cardiac rehabilitation team jumped at the chance to run virtual exercise sessions for our patients.